signalfx/splunk-otel-go/distro/README.md

 forward all telemetry to Splunk.
 See [`example_test.go`](./example_test.go) for a complete example.

+## Logging

+By default, the [`SDK`] logs relevant information, warnings, and errors.
+You can set the default logging level by setting the `OTEL_LOG_LEVEL` environment variable to one of the following values:

+- `"error"`: Log errors
+- `"warn"`: Log errors and warnings
+- `"info"`: Log information, warnings, and errors
+- `"debug"`: Log debugging and operation information, warnings, and errors

+Logging can be explicitly configured in the code that creates the [`SDK`] using the `WithLogger` option.

 ## Configuration

 The [`SDK`] is configured with the following options.